A New Lotka-Volterra Model of Competition With Strategic Aggression -- Civil Wars When Strategy Comes Into Play: Derivation of the model

-Now we derive the system of equations from a microlocal analysis.
-As in the Lotka-Volterra model, it is assumed that the change of the size of the population in an interval of time~$\Delta t$ is proportional to the size of the population~$u(t)$, that is
+Now we derive the system of equations from an heuristic analysis.
+As in the Lotka-Volterra model, it is assumed that the change of the size of the population in an interval of time~$\Delta t$ is proportional to the size of the population~$u(t)$, that~is

 for some appropriate function~$f(u,v)$.
 In particular,~$f(u,v)$ should depend on resources that are available and reachable for the population.
 The maximum number of individuals that can be fed with all the resources of the environment is~$k$; taking into account all the individuals of the two populations, the available resources are